Limmattal light rail line: History

 The Limmat Valley is of primary historical importance for Swiss public transport as it is the location of the Spanisch-Brötli-Bahn, the first railway line of the country, operational since 1847.
 That line now carries long-distance passenger trains, freight trains and suburban trains of the Zürich S-Bahn.
 A light rail line, the Limmattal tramway, was operational since 1900, but closed in stages between 1928 and 1955, being replaced by buses.
 The success of the Glattalbahn suburban tram lines in the north-east of Zurich and the road system in the Limmat Valley running at capacity with projected 113,000 extra journeys a day by 2030 led to the development of the Limmattalbahn project.

 Planning began in 2000, and by 2007 the line was included in the cantonal structure plans of the Canton Zürich and Canton Aargau.
 In 2010, the Limmattalbahn AG company was founded by the two cantons as a planner and projected operator of the infrastructure.
 After the project got the approval of the parliaments of both involved Cantons, a group of citizens from the Canton of Zurich gathered the 3'000 signatures by voting citizens necessary in order to enforce a referendum on the investment of CHF 510,3 Mio by the Canton.
 The citizens of the Canton of Zurich approved the investment in a November 2015 referendum.

 In May 2016 it was announced that the line would be operated by BDWM Transport, now part of Aargau Verkehr, who also operate the Bremgarten–Dietikon line.
 Construction commenced in August 2017, and phase 1 between Farbhof and Schlieren opened in September 2019, operated by Verkehrsbetriebe Zürich and served by an extension of the existing tram line 2 from Zürich Tiefenbrunnen railway station at the shore of Lake Zurich.
-Line 20 of the Zurich tram network from Zürich Altstetten railway station to Killwangen-Spreitenbach railway station, operated by Aargau Verkehr, opened on December 11 2022.
+Line 20 of the Zurich tram network from Zürich Altstetten railway station to Killwangen-Spreitenbach railway station, operated by Aargau Verkehr, opened on 11 December 2022.

 Service

-Trams on line 20 run every 15 minutes between Zürich-Altstetten and Killwangen-Spreitenbach stations, with the option to later increase the frequency to every 7.5 minutes.
+Trams on line 20 run every 15 minutes between Zürich-Altstetten and Killwangen-Spreitenbach stations.
 The line is double-track throughout, and over 90% segregated from road traffic.
 The stretch of the line between Farbhof and Schlieren is also in use by an extension of Zürich tram line 2 since 2019, running every 7.5 minutes and replacing the trolleybus line 31 on that stretch.
 (Although Line 31 still serves the stops at Seidelhof, Farbhof and Micafil on the route).
 The Limmattal and Bremgarten–Dietikon lines also share a short section of track in the centre of Dietikon.

+Plans to increase the frequency of line 20 to every 7.5 minutes are under discussion, but cannot be realized before 2027 as more vehicles need to be acquired first to enable that cadence.